Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in brains: A theory of cell types

 Modelling factorised versus entangled tasks (objects changing locations versus always staying in the same locations), produces very different GC behaviours.
 In the factorised case, grid fields are unrelated to objects (Fig. \ref{fig:Warping}A), whereas in the entangled task grid fields warp to objects (Fig. \ref{fig:Warping}B).
 We quantify this by measuring the average spatial correlation of patches around each object.
 Only when the task is entangled are fields consistently warped towards objects (Fig. \ref{fig:Warping}C).
-Thus we have an explanation for GC warping; they warp when behaviour becomes stereotyped around consistently placed objects/rewards.
+Thus we have an explanation for GC warping; they warp when space can no longer be disentangled from other factors (e.g. objects or behaviour) in behavioural tasks.